joseflindkvist/DD2482-tutorial/Localstack/step3/step3.md

 ## Step 3: Triggering Lambda with S3 Events

 We have configured an S3 event to trigger the Lambda function when a file is uploaded.
+Let's try it out!

 The Lambda function has now been triggered by uploading a file to S3.